-Action 2 Align curricula at all training institutions to meet current industry standards including academic, professiona and technical skills, from elementary through secondary to postsecondary and professional development levels.
+Action 1 Make transitions planned and accountable for both successful student progress and systemic cooperation b Ensuring that every student has a personal learning and career plan (PLCP).
+Coordinating program development and delivery among training programs.
+Developing data sharing to track student progress.
+Measure Carl Perkins Program data Timeframe 2020-2030 Partners State of Alaska, Department of Education and Early Development, Career and Technical Education State of Alaska, Department of Labor and Workforce Development U.S. Department of Labor Office of Registered Apprenticeship, Alaska Action 2 Align curricula at all training institutions to meet current industry standards including academic, professional and technical skills, from elementary through secondary to postsecondary and professional development levels.
 Measure Program files, Alaska EED, Career and Technical Education.
-Timeframe 2020-2030 Partners State of Alaska, Department of Education and Early Development, Career and Technical Education State of Alaska, Department of Labor and Workforce Development Action 3 Identify and promote career and technical education delivery models that ensure that all Alaskans have the opportunity to attain the knowledge and skills needed for further training and careers.
-Measure Program files, Alaska EED, Career and Technical Education.
-Timeframe 2020-2030 Partners State of Alaska, Department of Education and Early Development, Career and Technical Education State of Alaska, Department of Labor and Workforce Development
+Timeframe 2020-2030 Partners State of Alaska, Department of Education and Early Development, Career and Technical Education State of Alaska, Department of Labor and Workforce Development Post-secondary Institutions Action 3 Identify and promote career and technical education delivery models that ensure that all Alaskans have the opportunity to attain the knowledge and skills needed for further training and careers.
+Measure Program files, Alaska DEED, Career and Technical Education.
+Timeframe 2020-2030 Partners State of Alaska, Department of Education and Early Development, Career and Technical Education State of Alaska, Department of Labor and Workforce Development Post-secondary institutions; secondary institutions and DOL